stephenhu/written/raspberrypi.md

 too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.  and [armbian](https://www.armbian.com/) deserves special mention, this is another minimalized linux for arm based on debian.  the other way to tighten up the install is to install something like ubuntu-mate and then work backwards and remove what you don't like, i think this method is like taking a step backwards because you're installing and then un-installing.

-the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle, it also happened to have ports for memory stick, sd cards, and other card formats, i guess these are usually referred to as a multi-card reader.
+the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle which is about the size of a usb thumb drive, it also happened to have ports for memory stick, sd cards, and other card formats, i guess these are usually referred to as a multi-card reader.

 # TODO: screenshot of multi-card reader